open-AIMS/ADRIA.jl/docs/src/index.md

 [operation]
 num_cores = 2     # No. of cores to use.
 Values <= 0 will use all available cores.
 threshold = 1e-6  # Result values below this will be set to 0.0
+debug = false     # Disable multi-processing to allow error messages to be shown

 [results]
 output_dir = "./Outputs"  # Change this to point to where you want to store results